08615999961401

 • 0.9° step angle = 400 steps per revolution

-This predictable movement allows open-loop position control without requiring feedback encoders in many applications.
+This predictable movement makes open-loop positioning possible in many automation applications.

 Stepper Motor Phase Excitation Sequence

-Stepper motor rotation depends entirely on phase excitation order.
+Stepper motor movement depends entirely on phase excitation order.

-The following table shows a simplified phase excitation sequence for a typical two-phase stepper motor.
-This sequence demonstrates how electrical pulses are converted into discrete mechanical movement.
+The following table shows a simplified excitation sequence for a standard two-phase stepper motor.

 StepPhase APhase BRotor Position